Yahlunna/PiShockTheSpire/README.md

 - 2.2) Localize the file 'pishockconfig.txt' and open it.
 (If you cant locate it, make sure you run the game with PiShockTheSpire enabled at least once - Step 1.2).

-- 2.3) Edit the file with your PiShock Username, API code, and your Sharecode for this play session (For your Sharecode, use just the code, not the full link).
+- 2.3) Edit the file with your PiShock Username, API code, and your Shocker ID.
+You can open a guide on how to find your Shocker ID by clicking [here](https://i.imgur.com/XUZwmCd.png).
 If you have tweaked with the Slay The Spire official Twitch integration before, this file works in similar fashion to 'twitchconfig.txt'.
 A properly configured file should look similar to this:

 ```
 username=puppy73
 apikey=5c678926-d19e-4f86-42ad-21f5a76126db
-sharecode=17519CD8GAP
+shockerid=17519
 ```
 - 2.4) You can also configure the listed parameters to adjust the zap power and duration range to your liking.
 Make sure these ranges are within your sharecode safety limits, or you will not get zapped on requests overstepping these.
 You will also not get zapped if the values introduced here do not make sense (e.g: maxPower being smaller than minPower).